thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-08-transformer-architecture.md

   - Generative AI
 ---

-Transformers have fundamentally reshaped the AI landscape, powering tools like ChatGPT and influencing major innovations in Google Search, recommendation systems, and enterprise analytics — from smarter user interfaces to advanced automation and insight generation.
+Transformers have fundamentally reshaped the AI landscape — powering models like ChatGPT and driving major innovations across Google Search, recommendation engines, and enterprise analytics.
+From smarter user interfaces to advanced automation and real-time insight generation, transformer-based models such as GPT, BERT, and T5 are enabling businesses to **streamline workflows, personalize customer experiences, uncover valuable insights, and accelerate product development**.

 But what makes transformers so effective, and how do they actually work?

 In this blog post, we’ll break down the architecture that powers modern AI.
-You’ll learn why transformers were invented, the differences between encoder-only, decoder-only, and full transformer models, and when each is best suited — whether you're a machine learning engineer building applications, a product manager making roadmap decisions, or a business leader evaluating AI’s strategic value.
-We'll also explore how the inner components work, with diagrams and practical examples to ground the theory in real-world use.
+You’ll learn why transformers were invented, the differences between encoder-only, decoder-only, and full transformer models, and when each is best suited — whether you’re a **data scientist or machine learning engineer building applications, a product manager making roadmap decisions, or a business leader evaluating AI’s strategic value**.
+We’ll also explore how the inner components work, with diagrams and practical examples to ground the theory in real-world use.

 <img src="/assets/images/transformer_overview.png" alt="Transformer Architecture" width="600">